pappushahofficial/AI-Trade-Guardian/README.md

 # 🎯 Goal

-AI Trade Guardian demonstrates autonomous AI trading assistance through:
+AI Trade Guardian demonstrates how autonomous AI agents can assist crypto traders through:

 - Real-time market perception
-- AI-powered reasoning
+- AI reasoning
+- Structured decision making
-- Risk management
+- Risk awareness
-- Virtual execution
+- Execution simulation
 - Continuous memory

-The goal is to assist traders with intelligent market analysis, not replace human decision making.
+The goal is not to replace traders, but to provide an intelligent AI assistant for better market analysis.

 ---